2020–2022 catalytic converter theft ring: DG Auto Parts

-By September, a team of investigators, led by Brad Staggs and the improbably-named Kansas Core, had identified that the stolen catalytic converters were being transported from across the US to a Freehold, New Jersey, company called DG Auto Parts where the cores were extracted and then shipped overseas.
+By September, a team of investigators, led by Brad Staggs and Kansas Core, had identified that the stolen catalytic converters were being transported from across the US to a Freehold, New Jersey, company called DG Auto Parts where the cores were extracted and then shipped overseas.

 In December, Kansas Core had obtained a warrant to place a 24-hour surveillance camera on a pole outside Curtis Cores.
 Vehicles arrived daily, sometimes hourly, full of catalytic converters.
 Curtis and his employees would then unload the converters, inspect them, and pay cash.
 Then the converters would be packed into cardboard boxes, wrapped in plastic and loaded onto pallets for transport.
 The business handled between 5,000 and 6,000 catalytic converters per week.
 These catalytic converters would then be transported either directly to DG Auto Parts or to Adam, an intermediary in New York.

 Several weeks after Kansas Core gained the warrant to surveil Curtis Cores, he gained a search warrant for Curtis's Facebook account.
 Looking through his account, they—alongside a team associated with the Homeland Security Investigations (HSI) division in Tulsa—traced the development of the trafficking ring.
 Curtis had started working at Green Country Auto Core part-time three years before his arrest.
 Green Country's owner, Dave Edwards, trained Curtis extensively on the catalytic converter recycling industry and described Curtis as "good at his job [and] a hustler."

 Between May and August 2020, Curtis found DG Auto Parts and put the owner, Navin Khanna, in contact with Edwards.
 Edwards would later say of Navin "I didn't deal with that guy [Navin Khanna] much.
 Curtis dealt with him...I did talk to the guy—just kind of rubbed me the wrong way."
 Court documents would later reveal that Green Country Auto Core had sold approximately $2 million worth of catalytic converters to them.
 In late 2020, Curtis told Edwards that he would be starting his own business and that he would be bringing DG Auto Parts with him.
 Edwards later said of this "I felt I wasted a lot of time on him, showing him the business.
 Would've been nice to have a little warning, couple of weeks at least.
 In hindsight, it's probably the best thing that happened to me."